 The Small Business Health Options Program (SHOP) is for small employers who want to provide health and/or dental insurance to their employees — affordably, flexibly, and conveniently.

 Self-employed with no employees?

-Visit the Health Insurance Marketplace for Individuals & Families.
-The SHOP Marketplace is for business with at least one full-time equivalent (FTE) employee other than owners, partners, or family members.
-Learn about coverage if you're self-employed.
+Visit the Health Insurance Marketplace.
+SHOP is for businesses with at least one full-time equivalent (FTE) employee (other than owners, partners, or family members).
+Learn more if you're self-employed.

-You have choice and flexibility.
+SHOP insurance gives you choice and flexibility.
 You can:

 Yes, but only if they qualify for a Special Enrollment Period due to a life change, like having a baby, adopting a child, or getting married.

 For new employees hired after your initial SHOP enrollment period, you can decide on a waiting period before coverage can become effective.
 Waiting periods can't exceed 90 days.